Wet Location Egress Signage Explained

 • Exit arrows/faces configured without breaking the seal ✅

-• Indicators and test access visible for inspection ✅
+• Indicators and test access visible from the floor where possible ✅

 Resources